On dataset tensions and signatures of new cosmological physics: The Hubble tension

 There have long been discrepancies between results from use of different Type Ia supernova light-curve fitters.
 Indeed in 2010 the WMAP Collaboration's 7-year data release \citep{WMAP7} omitted supernovae entirely from their headline cosmological parameters results due to significant differences in constraints when using the SALT2 \citep{Guy} and MLCS2K2 \citep{Jha} light-curve fitters, even on the same supernova datasets in combination with CMB and other data.
 To our knowledge this has never been properly resolved, though MLCS2K2 appears to have subsequently fallen out of favour (SH0ES uses the Pantheon+ supernova compilation \citep{Pantheon+}, which uses SALT2).
 However supernova calibration is less crucial in distance ladder methods for $H_0$ than it is for dark energy measurements.

-More recently, \cite{Efstathiou}, \cite{Mortsell1,Mortsell2} and \cite{Wojtak} have argued that the systematic uncertainties in the Cepheid calibration used by SH0ES may have been significantly underestimated.
-Possible sources of such underestimation include the way in which Cepheid sample outliers are removed (see also \citealt{Efstathiou14}), an offset between different geometrical distance indicators and its possible relation to Cepheid metallicity dependence, the use of universal colour--metallicity relations to correct Cepheid magnitudes for dust extinction, and the impact of colour cuts.
+More recently, several papers have suggested possible sources or symptoms of underestimation of systematic uncertainties. \cite{Efstathiou} discusses the way in which Cepheid sample outliers are removed, and an offset between different geometrical distance indicators and its possible relation to Cepheid metallicity dependence. \cite{Mortsell1} relax the assumption of universal colour--metallicity relations to correct Cepheid magnitudes for dust extinction, maintaining high values of $H_0$ but with somewhat greater uncertainties, while \cite{Mortsell2} investigate several other local distance ladder uncertainties, again mitigating the tension.
+The impact of colour cuts in the supernova sample was raised by \cite{Wojtak}, though analysis of Pantheon+ (\citealt{Brout22} and A.\ Riess, private communication) strongly limits this.
+It has also been argued on purely statistical grounds that there may be an unidentified calibration bias \citep{blanchard}, while \cite{Lopez} uses a historical analysis to urge caution.
+The possible presence of nearby large voids lends a different source of systematic uncertainty to the interpretation \citep{HBK}.

-This is reinforced by the recent analysis from the Carnegie Supernova Project \citep{Uddin}, which combines three supernova calibrations: Cepheids, tip of the red giant branch, and surface brightness fluctuations.
-While their central $H_0$ value is very similar to that of SH0ES, they argue that the matching of different calibrators implies significantly larger systematic uncertainties (while acknowledging that Cepheids appear to be the most accurate).
-This increased uncertainty substantially alleviates the tension, e.g.\ their $H$-band result $H_0 = (72.6 \pm 2.9) \, {\rm km \, s}^{-1} \, {\rm Mpc}^{-1}$ places it around two-sigma.
+The possibility of underestimated calibration uncertainties is the focus of the recent analysis from the Carnegie Supernova Project \citep{Uddin}, which combines three supernova calibrations: Cepheids, tip of the red giant branch, and surface brightness fluctuations.
+They argue that the matching of different calibrators implies somewhat larger systematic uncertainties, leading to a modest reduction in the tension (their $H$-band calibration result is almost identical to that of SH0ES, while their $B$-band calibration has a central value about one-sigma lower).
 On the other hand, \cite{Riess23} and \cite{RB23} (see also \citealt{Follin}) have argued that there is no evidence for larger systematics in the Cepheid calibration. \cite{Freedman} provide an additional overview of the current situation.

 On the CMB side, discussion of systematics has been more limited, as the nature of the data and its interpretation leaves less to argue about.
 The systematic differences between the two main likelihood pipelines, Plik and CamSpec, are well below one-sigma for all parameters and especially for $H_0$.
 Most concerning at present is the unexpected phenomenological $A_{\rm L}$ parameter \citep{Calabrese}, which gives an indication of an excess of lensing in the CMB temperature power spectrum at more than two-sigma \citep{Planck2018par}.
 The implications of this for the Hubble tension are described by \cite{tensionrev}.